 How ooddle Fits

 ooddle's Mind pillar offers daily breathing and short meditations on the free Explorer tier.
-The other four pillars connect those practices to the rest of your day.
-Core at twenty-nine dollars a month adds personalization, deeper protocols, and weekly check-ins.
+The other four pillars connect those practices to the rest of your day so the work compounds.
+Core at twenty-nine dollars a month adds personalization, deeper protocols, and weekly adjustments.
 Pass at seventy-nine dollars a month is coming soon for those who want richer coaching support.
+Many users keep Medito for sessions and ooddle for the daily structure around them, which is a perfectly valid stack.